signature-opensource/CK-DB-OIddict/README.md

 - [CK.DB.AspNet.OIddict](CK.DB.AspNet.OIddict) => Implements oidc code flow with endpoints and full OpenIddict Server and Validation.
 - [CK.DB.OIddict](CK.DB.OIddict) => Implement Sql Stores and entities on OpenIddict Core.
-- [CK.DB.OIddict.DefaultServer.App](CK.DB.OIddict.DefaultServer.App) => An example on how to use the packages with WebFrontAuth.
+- [Samples/CK.DB.OIddict.DefaultServer.App](Samples/CK.DB.OIddict.DefaultServer.App) => An example on how to use the packages with WebFrontAuth.
-- [SLog.AuthTest](SLog.AuthTest) => A simple oidc client bound to the DefaultServer.
+- [SLog.AuthTest](Samples/SLog.AuthTest) => A simple oidc client bound to the DefaultServer.
-- [CK.DB.OIddict.DefaultClient](CK.DB.OIddict.DefaultClient) => Not used yet.
+- [CK.DB.OIddict.DefaultClient](Samples/CK.DB.OIddict.DefaultClient) => Not used yet.
 May be used as the SLog.AuthTest, but with OpenIddict client.
 Why not.

 About unit tests => I don't think that much relevant.
 It would take a load of time for no much reason.